 The Essendon North Primary School archives hold a fascinating record of the school’s rich history, and the people and events that comprise that heritage.

-The school was officially opened on September 9th 1920 and is located on Keilor Road in the suburb of North Essendon, Melbourne, Victoria, Australia.
+The school was officially opened on September 9th 1920 and is located in Wurundjeri Woi Wurrung Country on Keilor Road in the suburb of North Essendon, Melbourne, Victoria, Australia.
 The school is approximately 12km north-west from Melbourne’s Central Business District and its Local Government area is the City of Moonee Valley.

 The site was originally an Aboriginal site, like most of greater Melbourne, Essendon has a rich history of Indigenous life before the arrival of settlers, convicts and the establishment of government.
 The Wurundjeri people are the traditional owners of the land.
 Robert Hoddle gave the name Doutta Galla to the western bank of Moonee Ponds Creek.
 “Dutigalla” was thought to be one of the names on the original Batman treaty deed and is claimed to be the name of Jika Jika’s wife.
 (Information from Moonee Valley Council)